uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec11.md

----
-starttime: "Nov 8, 2021 10:05"
-subtitle: Dynamic models and rates of change
+# Lecture 11: Dynamic models and rates of change
-title: Lecture 11
----

-# Static versus dynamic problems
+## Static versus dynamic problems

 -   So far we have considered computational models of problems that are assumed to be static, for example: